 - A8.5 The wording you include on your specific parking terms signage is your decision.
-The AOS team at the BPA are happy to give advice and guidance on wording that you should or should not use. - A8.6 You should display the BPA and AOS logos on all sites.
+However, you can see the BPA's recommendations on signs, including suggested content and pictograms, in the Operators' Handbook. - A8.6 You should display the BPA and AOS logos on all sites.
 This will help the public to see that you are a legitimate operator, and show that the site is run properly. - A8.7 Important: you may have to give other information on signs and notices under companies and consumer protection law and other legislation - A8.8 So that disabled motorists can decide whether they want to use the site, there should be at least one sign containing the terms and conditions for parking that can be viewed without needing to leave the vehicle.
 Ideally this sign should be close to any parking bays set aside for disabled motorists.